The Early Cricket Library

 The Laws of Cricket – RS Rait Kerr (1950)

-Definitive book about the development of the laws.
+A definitive book about the early development of the laws.

 The Early History of Cricket – S.M.
 Toyne (1955)